American University Summer Tech Camps

 Computer Camps Held at American University

 In 1999, our independent family company set out to reinvent “camp” for the 21st century.
 Today, we’re the number #1 tech camp on the planet, with co-ed summer technology programs for kids and teens held at over 100 prestigious campuses nationwide.
-At American University in Washington D.C., we offer two distinct programs: iD Tech Camps and iD Programming Academy.
+At American University, we offer co-ed iD Tech Camps for ages 7-17.
+Learn code, game design, app development, web design, film, photography, and more.
+Kick-start your dream job and gain a competitive edge for college!

 Summer 2015 Courses & Dates